Viessmann boiler fault codes — what they mean and what to do

 Is boiler cover the same as insurance?

 No — it's a service plan, not insurance.
-You pick the cover modules you want, and when something breaks we send a Gas Safe registered engineer to fix it, with parts and labour included up to your cover limit.
+You pick the cover modules you want, and when something covered breaks we send a Gas Safe registered engineer to diagnose the fault and carry out the repair, with parts and labour included up to your cover limit.

 How many times should I reset my Viessmann boiler?